 In some cases, if the query and/or JSON data structures are very complex, a part of the CPU and resource usage may shift from the queries to the INSERT / UPDATE processes.
 It gives us fewer overall CPU and resource savings than expected.
 If you experience similar issues, more thorough tables and queries redesign may be inevitable.

-- Successful MySQL/MariaDB Backup and Recovery Strategies - April 6, 2021
+- MySQL and MariaDB Backup and Restore Strategy with Best Practices - April 6, 2021

 - Virtual Columns and Functional Indexes - January 13, 2021